 Tree-climbing lions in Ishasha

 In the south the mountains that are home to Uganda’s mountain gorillas are found, in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
+In both of these parks it is possible to go for Mountain Gorilla trekking.
 One of our favourite journeys in Uganda is the one from Queen Elizabeth National Park’s southern Ishasha sector up to Bwindi mountains.
 During this journey of around two hours you travel from savanna, through villages, on to cultivated hills and finally up into the jungle covered misty mountains of Bwindi.
 Besides the mountain gorillas these mountains in the south offers great birding possibilities at fore example Mubwindi swamp and also Mgahinga Gorilla National Park is the only place in Uganda where you can trek golden monkey and hike volcanoes.
 This area is also the traditional home to the indigenous Batwa people who used to live in the forests.
 A Batwa experience here lets you learn about their culture and how they survived in the forests.